 Another inspiring transformation was done by studio Living Stone Design + Build.
 The stone stairs and wooden Dutch door highlight the front entrance porch.

 They renovated a Victorian farmhouse located in Atlanta, Georgia, a beautiful structure on two levels with a lot of charm and character.

 The design is a mix of old and new details using a combination of materials that suits both the original style and the new look.

 The interior décor and ambiance create a setting steeped in Old World designs.

 Noe Valley Victorian Home

-This Victorian home from San Francisco was given a makeover by studio Feldman Architecture.
+In this example, a San Francisco Victorian home was given a makeover by Feldman Architecture.

-The goal was to preserve and respect the original character of the building.
+The goal was to preserve the original character of the building.

 At the same time, the architects aimed to refresh and add a modern touch to the house, to make it brighter and more airy as well as practical.